Batch Processing for Removing Holdings in

 a.
 Gather records into a review file.

 b.
-In Millennium, go to Create Lists and select
+In Sierra, go to Create Lists and select

 the appropriate review file.

 d.
 Under "Type," select b (for bibliographic) and